Macros & Meal Prep: The Bentos Are Back!

 Instructions

-- Place the wrap half in a container with 1 egg, 28 grams of cheddar cheese cubes and 100 grams of carrots.
+- Place one wrap half into a bento box.
+Add one hard-boiled egg, 28 grams of cubed cheddar cheese, and 100 grams of carrot sticks alongside it.

 Notes